 Firstly, lets look for a moment the role Google plays in marketing.

 We can’t deny that usually, when someone is looking for something on the web they will turn to Google

 Google aims to deliver high quality, authoritative information on any given subject.
 So they are continually honing their systems to ensure that they achieve this.
 At the same time they want to keep low quality, irrelevant content out of the listings.

 What this means is that if you have something valuable to say for a given search Google will want people to find it!

 SEO from a Marketing Perspective

-On the contrary, when someone is looking for your website, it is vital that it can be found.
-So ensuring that Google knows that your site exists, and that your content is appropriately keyword rich and present in Google’s indexes is vital.
-Ensuring that this is the case should be part of any web marketing strategy, and considered in the design of every website (one reason we use WordPress).
+On the contrary, when someone is looking for your website, it is vital that they can find it.
+So ensuring that Google knows that your site exists, and that your content is appropriately keyword rich is vital.
+Ensuring this should be part of any marketing strategy, and considered in the design of every website.
+This is one reason we use WordPress.

 When budgets are limited, focus should be on creating solid interesting content rather than on SEO.